 4. PHOEPET Reflective Adjustable No Pull Harness

-With soft padding and a sturdy build, this harness is comfortable for daily walks and offers reliable control.
+With soft padding and a sturdy build, this harness offers comfort and reliable control for daily walks.
 The three-buckle system is helpful for dogs who dislike harnesses going over their head.
-Reflective details and a padded handle add extra safety and control during busy outings.
+Reflective details and a padded handle add safety and control during busy outings.

 What We Like: